Joe Friday: Original series

-Friday carried a regulation .38 snub-nose Smith & Wesson Model 10 revolver while Gannon had a four-inch .38 Smith & Wesson Model 15 revolver.
-In the Dragnet 1968 episode 2/2 "The Shooting Board", Joe Friday states that in his 15-year career as a police officer he had only had to unholster his service gun three times, and had to "drop the hammer on a man" twice (his first time being in the 1953 episode "The Big Thief", broadcast December 18, 1953, when he was forced to draw on, shoot and kill a fleeing robber who was firing at him), including in that episode; he had stopped off at an all-night laundromat to purchase a pack of cigarettes when he caught someone attempting to slip-wire a change machine and exchanged gunfire with him, killing him (and falling under investigation as there were no other witnesses in the laundromat to corroborate his story that he had been fired upon and returned fire).
-However, this contradicts the original TV series, and the radio series, several episodes of which depicted Friday getting involved in shootouts, including at least one, "The Big Break," first broadcast on March 19, 1953, which took place over the course of a year, and included two shootouts in the same episode.
+Friday carried a regulation .38 snub-nose Smith & Wesson Model 10 revolver, while Gannon had a four-inch .38 Smith & Wesson Model 15 revolver.
+In the Dragnet 1968 episode 2/2 "The Shooting Board", Joe Friday states that in his 15-year career as a police officer he had only had to unholster his service gun three times (including that episode), and had to "drop the hammer on a man" twice.
+His first time was in "The Big Thief", broadcast December 18, 1953, when he was forced to shoot and kill a fleeing robber who was firing at him: he had stopped off at an all-night laundromat to purchase a pack of cigarettes and caught someone attempting to slip-wire a change machine; he exchanged gunfire and killed the man, falling under investigation as there were no corroborating witnesses.
+However, this is inconsistent with the original TV and radio series, several episodes of which depicted Friday getting involved in shootouts, including "The Big Break", broadcast on March 19, 1953, which took place over the course of a year and included two shootouts.

 Personal life

 In his private life, Friday mostly kept to himself and maintained a low social profile.
-Like Webb, Friday was an Army veteran and a chain smoker, but in contrast Friday was a confirmed bachelor, which often did not go unnoticed by his partners who regularly but futilely advised Friday to marry and settle down.
-He casually keeps company with Policewoman Dorothy Rivers in the early 1950s, and does not object to his mother's occasional attempts to match him with daughters of her friends.
-In the original series, Friday lived with his widowed mother in the house in which she reared him, at 1456 Collis Avenue, but later lived alone in a small apartment (in the 1951 TV series, Joe tells Frank that he has received a letter from his mother who had moved East to an undisclosed city where her sister lives and bought a house down the street from her sister's).
+Like Webb, Friday was an Army veteran and a chain smoker, but in contrast to Webb (who married four times, including much-publicized marriages to Julie London and Jackie Loughery) Friday was a confirmed bachelor.
+This often did not go unnoticed by his partners who regularly but futilely advised Friday to marry and settle down.
+He casually kept company with Policewoman Dorothy Rivers in the early 1950s, and did not object to his mother's occasional attempts to match him with daughters of her friends.
+In the original series, Friday lived with his widowed mother in the house where she reared him at 1456 Collis Avenue, but later lived alone in a small apartment.
+In the 1951 TV series, Joe tells Frank that he has received a letter from his mother, who had moved East to an undisclosed city where she had bought a house down the street from her sister.
 In contrast, two of his most prominent partners, Frank Smith and Bill Gannon, were married with children.

-In August 1951, Friday gives his age as 34, making him approximately three years older than Webb.
-Friday's birth date was given as April 2 (the same as Webb's) in the 1969 episode "Community Relations", but this is in conflict with that given in the 1954 radio episode "Big Shock", where his partner attempts to give Joe a birthday present of fleece-lined slippers, when Friday informs him that his birthday is August 30, not March 30.
-Like Webb, Friday grew up in Los Angeles and was graduated from Belmont High School.
+In August 1951, Friday gave his age as 34, making him approximately three years older than Webb.
+Friday's birth date was given as April 2 (the same as Webb's) in the 1969 episode "Community Relations", but conflicts with that given in the 1954 radio episode "Big Shock", in which his partner attempts to give him a birthday present of fleece-lined slippers, and Friday says his birthday is August 30, not March 30.
+Like Webb, Friday grew up in Los Angeles and graduated from Belmont High School.